deeppavlov/dp-agent/docs/source/config/config.rst

     * Optional parameter.
 Exact service output will be sent to state manager method, if that parameter is not presented
 * **connector**
     * Function, which represents a connector to service.
 Can be configured here, or in Connectors
     * You can link a connector from `connectors` section by typing ``connectors.<connector name>``
 * **previous_services**
-    * List of name of services, which should be completed (or skipped, or errored) before sending data to current service
+    * List of name of services, which should be completed (or skipped, or respond with an error) before sending data to current service
     * Should contain either groups names or service names
 * **required_previous_services**
     * List of names of services, which must be correctly completed before this service since their results are used in current service